Max Planck School of Photonics (MPSP)

 Why study at MPSP?

-All Participants are integrated in the research groups and contribute with their projects to the unique research infrastructure at the different home institutions.
-In the context of the School program and due to coordinative workshops and training programs, a close network between all actors is constructed.
-Hence, a get-together of the most renowned researchers and young scientists of the German photonic landscape is facilitated.
-In the Max Planck School of Photonics leading guest researchers and university scientists are being connected across different locations, disciplines and institutes, whereby the qualification of the best international young scientists in an excellent environment is similarly being enabled.
+The MPSP connects the most promising junior researchers with the best scientists within the German research of photonics.
+From the beginning, students are actively and sustainably integrated into the German research system.
+They are integrated in research groups and contribute to the unique research infrastructure at the different institutions with their projects.
+Thanks to coordinative workshops and training programs, a close network is established between the various actors, thus facilitating get-togethers of the most renowned researchers and emerging scientists of the German photonics landscape.
+The MPSP connects leading guest researchers and university scientists across different locations, disciplines and institutes, thereby enabling the qualification of the best international young scientists in an environment of excellency.